 List of Observations regarding ORDC performance

 Stakeholders do not generally agree what, if anything, needs to be addressed with the ORDC mechanism.
-This list is merely a listing of various stakeholder observations and it does not imply stakeholder consensus.
+This is a list of various stakeholder observations and it does not imply stakeholder consensus.

 ORDC is performing as intended and designed.